“But if Not”

 Truly, God answers each and every prayer of the righteous, but as we have heard many times before, there are three answers to prayer: yes, not now, and no. We pray with firm conviction for God to heal, bless, or save.
 But what if the answer He provides is not the healing that we seek?
 Does our faith withstand disappointment?
 Are we allowed to bargain with God?
 We often end our prayers with the sentiment: “not my will, but Thy will, God, be done.”
 Do we really mean it?

-Three Hebrew boys in a foreign land among hostile strangers were presented with a simple means of escape from a terrible fate.
+Three Hebrew boys in a foreign land, among hostile strangers, were presented with a simple means of escape from a terrible fate.
 Yet, they refused the easy way and chose to stand tall in the face of a ferocious angry king, who had the power of life or a gruesome death in his words.
 Did they believe that Jehovah God could save them from death in a fiery furnace?
 Indeed they did, as the scripture confirms their faith that God had the power to save them!
 And yet, they also accepted the possibility of a different outcome, that God could have chosen to allow them to perish, certainly not the fate they had prayed for but an answer equally accepted to all three.
 These young men’s resolve was to continue obeying God, no matter the cost, in essence saying: even if God chooses not to save us from the fire, we will not bow to Satan; rather we will continue to serve the true and living God.
 These young men from Judah understood that regardless of whether they lived or died, God loved them and would seek their eventual good.

-When we pray for a cancer to be removed, are we willing to boldly accept an outcome which we fear, dread, and pray against?
+When we pray for an illness to be removed, are we willing to boldly accept an outcome which we fear, dread, and pray against?
 We should pray: “But if not, God you are great and good, and I have faith that your wisdom reaches beyond mine.
 Help me to be bold and full of faith so that others may know your goodness and blessings through me and my suffering.”

 The next time you pray in supplication to God, be sure to add a “but if not” to your pleading!
 Three brave Hebrew boys did long ago, so can you!